droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 > [!abstract]+ **The Haunting**
 > If the players ask Victor about the haunting of the burgomaster's mansion, he reluctantly "reveals" that his magic is responsible, claiming that he's experimented with magic to produce an assortment of odd effects, including cold temperatures, objects that move without being touched, and strange glowing lights.
 He also claims that many of the strange noises likely came from Murka, his skeleton **cat**.
 >
 > Victor truthfully tells the players that he's tried to keep his magic secret from his father, for fear that he would disapprove.
-However, his claims that his magic has caused the "hauntings" is a lie, and a DC 10 Wisdom (Insight) check reveals that he hesitates when telling his story, his eyes briefly darting toward the mirror leaned against the wall.
+However, his claims that his magic has caused the "hauntings" is a lie, and a DC 10 Perception check to Sense Motive reveals that he hesitates when telling his story, his eyes briefly darting toward the mirror leaned against the wall.
 >
 > If caught in an evident lie, Victor confesses that the noises are likely caused by a spirit that haunts the house, but begs the players not to tell anyone for fear that the Baron might see fit to exorcise it.
 Victor promises to ensure the spirit keeps quiet, insisting that she likely didn't know that she was disturbing anyone.
 (Victor declines to introduce the spirit if asked, claiming that she's shy.)
 >